 The Data Board connects to the sensor board providing power, analog and digital communications (12 bits ADC, GPIO, I2C, I2S, VCC).
-Moreover, it includes a Seeed Studio standard Grove connector where off the shelf modules from the same manufacturer can be connected.
-The external add-ons can be enabled or disabled from the board to save power.
-The connector supports an independent I2C bus by default, but it can be configured in software to support other uses (GPIO, I2C and UART).
-The Smart Citizen Gas and Smart Citizen PM sensor boards described above use this bus receive power and communications from the board.
+The data board also includes a Seeed Studio standard Grove connector where off-the-shelf modules from the same manufacturer can be connected.
+The connector supports an independent I2C bus by default, but by software it can be configured to support other uses (GPIO, I2C and UART).
+It can supply power up to 750mA, and it can be enabled or disabled by software to save power.

-The firmware is built using the Arduino Zero with a custom variant for the Data Board main MCU.
-The ESP is also built using the Arduino ESP Core.
+The Smart Citizen Kit firmware is comprised of two parts: 1) the primary processing tasks are done by the SAMD21 microcontroller firmware; 2) the tasks related to network communication are run through the ESP8266.
+The SAMD21 is built on top of the Arduino Zero with a custom variant for the Data Board main MCU.
+The ESP8266 is also built using the Arduino ESP Core.
 Both firmwares are built and managed with Platform IO, an open-source IDE for embedded development.
 Platform IO features built-in dependency management and allows you to compile and upload both processors with a single command.
 Using the SWD ARM connector you can change the MCU bootloader and debug the firmware using Open Source tools.

 Learn more about the software running inside the Data Board on the Firmware section.

 Check the firmware guides and learn how to update and even modify the software:

 The Kit features a modular architecture where sensors can be updated independently by replacing any individual Sensor Board.
 The Sensor Boards features GPIO, ADC, I2C, UART and I2S connections at 3.3V.
 Currently, we only offer the Urban Sensor Board, but more boards are on the way, and you can even design and build a custom one.